 Dr Nazih Eldin was born in Israel into a Palestinian family.
 He attended municipal schools before completing his medical studies at the Hadassah Medical School in Jerusalem.
 As a junior doctor he worked in Israel, Ireland and England.
 In 1987 he decided to move into Public Health where one of his researches was into behavioural change which took him into his specialty: Health Promotion.
 Following an MSc in Health Promotion from King’s College London he worked at all levels from a District Health Promotion Officer to Head of Health Promotion for Dublin and the North East.
 He also was the Director of the Irish Network of Health Promoting Hospitals and HSE Lead on Obesity.
 He spent the last three years as the National Obesity Advisor at the Department of Health.

 Dr Eldin has been extensively published.
 His papers covered all disciplines of health promotion and disease prevention.
 These included topics such as smoking, accident prevention, HIV & Aids, Road Traffic Accidents, Childhood Obesity Surveillance, European Survey of Childhood Overweight and Obesity, Drug Prevention etc. Examples of his achievements are: UK National Award for Health Alliances (1995), Crystal Clear Health Literacy Award (2011), E-Government Awards (overall and innovations awards - 2011) and Paul Harris Award from Rotary for charitable work.

 Mary Daly is a Graduate of UCC and TU Dublin.
-She served as an Army Officers for 21 years and implemented Food Safety Management for the Defence Forces both at home and overseas.
+She served as an Army Officer for 21 years and implemented Food Safety Management for the Defence Forces both at home and overseas.